attack-monkey/hypereduce/README.md

 ...

 ```

+Now any actions that make their way to the node with a $ will automatically trigger the corresponding action-function.

+## Passdowns

 When an action-function isn't triggered at a higher node, use _ to pass the action down into child nodes.